mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 Verify the end-to-end flow.
 Start the app.
 Create a new session.
 Send a message like "Hello, how are you?".
 Wait for the AI to respond.
 Check the database:

-    sqlite3 ./tmp/db/app.db "SELECT role, content FROM chat_messages JOIN message_parts ON chat_messages.id = message_parts.message_id ORDER BY chat_messages.created_at"
+    sqlite3 ./tmp/db/app.db "SELECT role, content_text FROM chat_messages JOIN message_parts ON chat_messages.id = message_parts.message_id ORDER BY chat_messages.created_at"

 You should see two rows: one with role 'user' and content 'Hello, how are you?', and one with role 'assistant' and the AI's response text.

 Create a second session.
 Send a different message.
 Switch back to the first session.
 You should see the original conversation still there.
 Close the app completely and reopen it.
 The app should load the last active session automatically.
 You should see all the messages from your previous session.

 If your AI setup includes MCP tools, send a message that triggers a tool (for example, if you have a file reading tool, ask "What's in README.md?").
-After the response completes, check the tool_call_results table:
+After the response completes, check the `tool_invocations` table:

-    sqlite3 ./tmp/db/app.db "SELECT tool_name, status FROM tool_call_results ORDER BY created_at DESC LIMIT 1"
+    sqlite3 ./tmp/db/app.db "SELECT tool_name, status FROM tool_invocations ORDER BY completed_at DESC, created_at DESC LIMIT 1"

 You should see the tool name and status 'success'.
 Restart the app and verify the tool call displays correctly in the UI with its result.